Roman Catholic

 Tortured.

-When he asked a prisoner — who was supposed to be released, but turned out to be a German snitch — to destroy in his presbytery the list of names of people he charitably helped, he was tortured by the Germans and forced to admit that he belonged to a Polish clandestine resistance organization (part of the Polish Underground State).
+When asked a prisoner — who was supposed to be released, but turned out to be a German snitch — to destroy the list of names of people he charitably helped, held in his presbytery, tortured by the Germans and forced to admit that belonged to a Polish clandestine resistance organization (part of the Polish Clandestine State).

 Placed in prison hospital.